The Way of the Dragon: Plot

 Ho, the crime boss's subordinate, returns with armed men and takes the restaurant staff hostage.
 Ho gives Tang a ticket to Hong Kong and tells him to go back.
 However, when his men escort Tang outside, Tang fights back and defeats the thugs with his two nunchakus, followed by the help of the restaurant staff.
-Tang warns Ho not to return, and the thugs leave the restaurant.
-The staff celebrate their victory, but the gang boss threatens to have Tang killed unless he leaves by Chinese New Year, and Uncle Wang urges Chen to convince Tang to leave.
+Tang warns Ho not to return and the thugs leave the restaurant.
+The staff celebrate their victory, but the gang boss threatens to have Tang killed unless he leaves by Chinese New Year.
+Uncle Wang urges Chen to convince Tang to leave.
 When Tang refuses to abandon the restaurant, an assassin tries to kill him from a nearby rooftop with a sniper rifle.
 Already fidgety from nearby fireworks, Tang survives the attempt.
 He then tracks down and defeats the assassin after tricking him into wasting his ammunition.
 When he returns to the apartment, he finds that Chen is gone.
 Assuming that Ho has kidnapped her, Tang goes to the boss' headquarters with the restaurant staff, defeating his men.
 Tang issues a final warning to the boss to leave the restaurant alone.
 The staff again celebrate, but a telegram for Tang cuts this short when they learn that he has been summoned back to Hong Kong.
 Tang assures them that he will not leave until the situation is resolved.

-Ho hires two martial artists to challenge Tang - Japanese and European karate masters who initially refuse to work together.
-When the mafia boss indicates that money is no issue, Ho also recruits a world-class martial artist named Colt.
-Ho leads some of the restaurant staff to an isolated spot under the pretence of a truce, where the two martial artists ambush them.
-These initially defeat the staff, until Tang intervenes and leaves the staff to finish the last one off.
-Meanwhile, Ho lures Tang away to fight Colt at the Colosseum.

-Left behind, Uncle Wang knifes the two remaining members of the staff, as he wants to sell the restaurant to the crime boss and return to Hong Kong a rich man.
-In a decisive ten-minute battle, Tang disables Colt.
-When Colt refuses an opportunity for mercy, Tang kills him with reluctance.
-Tang then places Colt's gi and black belt atop his dead body as a gesture of respect, before discovering Ho and chasing after him out of the Colosseum.
+Ho hires two Japanese and European karate masters to challenge Tang, as well as a world-class martial artist named Colt.
+He then leads some of the restaurant staff to an isolated spot under the pretence of a truce, where the two martial artists ambush them.
+They initially defeat the staff until Tang intervenes.
+Ho lures Tang away to fight Colt at the Colosseum.
+Left behind, Uncle Wang knifes the two remaining members of the staff as he wants to sell the restaurant to the crime boss and return to Hong Kong as a rich man.
+In a decisive ten-minute battle, Tang disables Colt and reluctantly kills him after Colt refuses an offer of mercy.
+Tang then chases after Ho out of the Colosseum.
 As Tang and Ho return to the ambush site, the mob boss arrives and shoots both Ho and Uncle Wang.
-Then the police drive up, led by Chen, and arrest the boss as he tries to kill Tang.

-With the matter finally resolved, Tang sets out to return to Hong Kong.
-As he leaves, Quen tells Chen that Tang is a loner who will never settle down.
+Led by Chen, the police arrest the boss as he tries to kill Tang.
+With the matter finally resolved, Tang returns to Hong Kong, where Quen tells Chen that Tang is a loner who will never settle down.